-Traditionally, like orange peel chicken and sweet and sour chicken, General Tso’s is battered and/or deep fried, but this version is made healthier by simply sauteing in the Instant Pot, and I’ve cut down on the sugar that a lot of recipes contain.
-Keep in mind that it is made with hoisin sauce, which contains a good amount of sugar, so if you’re watching your intake keep portions in mind.
-Now, you can make hoisin sauce yourself, but even homemade hoisin still contains brown sugar so I just get the bottled kind to make life easier – choose your battles, amiright?
-All this being said, this version is a pretty decent healthy dish when compared to standard take-out fare.
+Traditionally, like orange peel chicken and sweet and sour chicken, General Tso’s is battered and/or deep fried, but this version is made healthier by simply sautéing in the Instant Pot, and I’ve cut down on the sugar that a lot of recipes contain.
+This version is a pretty decent healthy dish when compared to standard take-out fare.
 And it is SO flavorful!

 General Tso’s Chicken is the most famous Hunanese dish in the world, and according to this NPR article, “General Tso’s chicken is named for Tso Tsung-t’ang (now usually transliterated as Zuo Zongtang), a formidable nineteenth-century general who is said to have enjoyed eating it.”
 The story and history of the dish is quite unusual and interesting, which you can read about in the above linked NPR article.

 Even after cutting down on the sugar content, the dish can still be a bit sweet for those of us who like more subtle flavors, so I like to make sure I add in some fresh, lightly sauteed veggies into the mix.
 Sugar snap peas, broccoli, carrots and red peppers always work.
 Today I had carrots and snap peas on hand to mix in, and made sure to top with plenty of fresh green onion.